ddecarle/eeb462-2024/LAB1_characterMatrices.md

 24. Close the file.

+---

+#### QUESTION 5:
-<ins>**QUESTION 7**</ins>: Open “16s-enam-18s-coi-fuse.nex” and “16s-enam-18s-coi-fuseSimp.nex” in your text editor.
-Name at least 3 ways in which the Fused NEXUS file differs from the Simplified NEXUS file.
-(3 points)
+Open “16s-enam-18s-coi-fuse.nex” and “16s-enam-18s-coi-fuseSimp.nex” in your text editor.
+Name at least 3 ways in which the Fused NEXUS file differs from the Simplified NEXUS file.  *(3 points)*

+---

 Now there’s only one file to go.